 "Over the past decades, few concepts have gained such prominence as resilience.
 Resilience is the capacity of a system, be it an individual, a forest, a city or an economy, to deal with change and continue to develop.
 It is about how humans and nature can use shocks and disturbances (like a financial crisis or climate change) to spur renewal and innovative thinking."
 (Stockholm Resilience Center

-The 2018 ELIA Biennial conference sets out to examine how art, design and performance can play a vital role in building resilience, especially in the urban context.
-The topic will be developed along four subthemes.
+The 15th ELIA Biennial Conference sets out to examine how the arts can play a vital role in building resilience, especially in the urban context.
+The topic will be developed along four subthemes:

 The world is always changing.
-But changes are becoming greater and more rapid than ever before due to unprecedented technological advancement and unpredictable political upheaval.
+But changes are becoming greater and more rapid than ever before, due to unprecedented technological advancement and unpredictable political upheaval.
 Margins and centres are continually shifting.
-From expanding urbanization, to immigration, to climate change, we are facing grand societal challenges that require radical questions and innovative answers.
+From expanding urbanisation to immigration, to climate change, we are facing grand societal challenges that require radical questions and innovative answers.

-The city of Rotterdam is addressing these challenges by becoming a ‘resilient city’.
+The City of Rotterdam is addressing these challenges by becoming a ‘resilient city’.
 Urban resilience is the capacity of individuals, communities, institutions, businesses and systems within a city, to survive, and adapt no matter what kind of chronic stresses and acute shocks they experience.
-Art and culture are fundamental in shaping the critical discussion about urban resilience, pointing to dimensions of urban development that often too-eagerly embrace neoliberal concepts of gentrification and commercialization, bringing changes that are profitable for some – but negative for others.
+Arts and culture are fundamental in shaping the critical discussion about urban resilience, pointing to dimensions of urban development that often too-eagerly embrace neoliberal concepts of gentrification and commercialisation, bringing changes that are profitable for some, but negative for others.

 Urban resilience cannot be achieved without economic prosperity.
-An innovative city is one which is sustainable environmentally, socially and economically.
-Fostering vibrant and proactive cultural communities therefore needs to be a priority for any resilient city.
-How do we see the interaction between the arts and economics, in what ways can, artists and urban planners collaborate to create alternative cultural and social habitats that promote common practices and different forms of living together?
+An innovative city is one, which is sustainable environmentally, socially and economically.
+Fostering vibrant and proactive cultural communities, therefore, needs to be a priority for any resilient city.
+How do we see the interaction between the arts and economics, in what ways can artists and urban planners collaborate to create alternative cultural and social habitats, which promote common practices and different forms of living together?

 In 1968, NASA developed a tool to assess creativity skills, in an effort to increase innovation by hiring the most creative engineers.
 The test worked so well with employees that they decided to test it on children.
-To their surprise, 98% of 4-5 year olds were considered geniuses on the creativity-scale.
+To their surprise, 98% of 4-5 years old were considered geniuses on the creativity-scale.
 When they tested the same group 5 years later, only 30% of the children scored in the genius-level of creativity.
-The NASA survey shows both the importance of creativity for innovation and the declining levels of creativity as we grow older.
-How do we see the role of art and art education in improving creativity and 21st century skills?
-And what is our own role as institutes for the arts in addressing these changes, both for our students and for society?
+The NASA survey shows both the importance of creativity for innovation and the declining levels of creativity, as we grow older.
+How do we see the role of arts and arts education in improving creativity and 21st century skills?
+And what is our own role as arts education institutions in addressing these changes, both for our students and for society?

 The ELIA Biennial Conference provides ample opportunity to delve deeper into these topics, exchange views from around Europe and beyond, and push for action (show don’t tell).
 We are looking forward to welcoming you in Rotterdam!